English Verbs

 • English verbs are simple.

-A main verb can have up to three helping verbs.
-In the following examples, helping verbs are underlined and main verbs are shown in color
+In the following examples main verbs are underlined and helping verbs are shown in color

 • I am learning Spanish Grammar.